docsforadobe/after-effects-expression-reference/docs/text/text.md

 Returns the text content of a text layer.

+!!! note
     As of After Effects 17.0, this property returns the [Source Text](text-sourcetext.md) object to access text style properties.
 If no style properties are specified, this returns the text content as expected.

 #### Type